kcaisley/frida/docs/adc_simulation_plan.md

 Add separate VDD_A, VDD_D, and VDD_DAC ports to the generated ADC, with the CDAC powered from VDD_DAC.
-Generate the analog and digital stimuli from `AdcTbParams`, including `Vbit` sequencer signals, phase offsets, DC or sine differential input, common mode, and alternating DAC initialization.
+Generate the analog and digital stimuli from `AdcTbParams`, including `Vbit` sequencer signals, phase offsets, a fixed DC differential input and common mode, and alternating DAC initialization.

 Save the external ADC signals, internal clocks and nodes, comparator nodes, CDAC nodes, and signed current waveforms for all three supply sources.
 Use